- What happens when an organization defines itself by its products and results, instead of its underlying competencies and values?

 When we align our values with our skills and talents, we find purpose.
 Purposeful activities drive us.
 They increase our energy.
 They push us into flow.

-Set objectives that increase your sense of purpose, and boost energy and flow within your entire organisation.
+Set objectives that increase your sense of purpose, and boost energy and flow within your entire organization.
 Then, re-commit and strive to continually meet those objectives.

 When you are navigating a boat or flying a plane, do you point directly at the destination?
 No. Inevitably, wind, currents and pressure push you off course.
 What is the solution?
 We must aim higher.
 We must set our course for something higher than our desired result.